joshreed104/precourse-2/Instagram/README.md

 This will test:

-- jQuery (for dynamic features)
-- Ajax requests (using jQuery)
+- HTML
 - CSS
-- HTML
-- Node (including HTTP module)
-- Deployment with Heroku
+- JavaScript (for dynamic features)

 You will build